Join Our Newsletter

 Holding a bunch of sunflowers

-From 5 August, everyone is invited to the Country Pumpkins patch, just outside Ledbury, for a pick your own extravaganza.
-There’s jolly sunflowers and multi-coloured annuals, from cornflowers and marigolds to cosmos, plus towering sweetcorn and tasty peas - both new for 2022.
+From 3 August, everyone is invited to the The Farm Patch, just outside Ledbury, for a pick your own extravaganza.
+There’s jolly sunflowers and multi-coloured annuals, from cornflowers and marigolds to cosmos.
+Pick a beautiful bouquet, follow the family-friendly bee trail, bring a picnic or treat yourself to a tasty pizza.

-Where: Country Pumpkins, Little Marcle, Ledbury, HR8 2LD.
-Entrance £1.50 per adult, children free, flowers are charged separately on the day, mixed annuals by the weight and sunflowers by the stem.
+Where: The Farm Patch, Little Marcle, Ledbury, HR8 2LD.
+Entrance £6.99 per adult (includes 3 free re-entries) Under 17s free.
+Flowers are charged separately: mixed annuals by the weight and sunflowers by the stem.
+Open weekends throughout August, including bank holiday Monday and the 31 Aug/1 Sept weekend.

 7. Take a night hike